prassr/gnu-linux-commands/Week-5/Lecture1.md

 # Scripts

-In this lecture we will discuss creating our own commands.
+Creating your own commands.

-### Software Tools Principles
+## Software Tools Principles

 * Do one thing well
 * Process lines of text, not binary